 Synthetic Evolution

-These hand drawn works are related to my robotic generative artworks.
-In my interactive works I use motors, sensors, machine diagrams, and programming to custom build large-scale interactive robotic installations.
-As I work with these diagrams, circuit designs and custom machine designs, I have also found an aesthetic that is beautiful.
-My original drawings have become the training sets for the AI works, and I have conflated machine diagrams with biological forms, and use the machine diagrams to further suggest flow and function.
+These hand-drawn works are closely connected to my robotic generative artworks.
+In my interactive installations, I integrate motors, sensors, circuit designs, and custom programming to build large-scale robotic systems.
+As I work with machine diagrams and technical schematics, I have discovered an unexpected aesthetic—one that merges mechanical precision with organic flow.
+My original drawings serve as training sets for AI-generated works, blending machine diagrams with biological forms to suggest movement, function, and interconnectedness.

 Synthetic evolution using AI in visual art is an exciting and rapidly growing field, and I am exploring its potential to create new forms of expression that may challenge traditional notions of creativity and authorship.
 By combining the power of artificial intelligence with my vision and intuition, synthetic evolution has the potential to lead to new forms of art that blur the boundaries between human and machine-generated creativity.